singhsaurabh88/Business_Insights_360-Atliq-/README.md

 # Step by Step process for creating Dashboard

-Data Preparation and Integration:Connected data gdb056.sql and gdb041.sql files to power bi from SQL database where the data is stored.
+- **Data Preparation and Integration** :Connected data gdb056.sql and gdb041.sql files to power bi from SQL database where the data is stored.
 Utilize Power Query Editor to refine and reshape the data, ensuring its readiness for analysis.

-Connected data gdb056.sql and gdb041.sql files to power bi from SQL database where the data is stored.
-Utilize Power Query Editor to refine and reshape the data, ensuring its readiness for analysis.
-Modeling for Insights:

-Forge connections between datasets to unlock relationships and enable seamless exploration.
++ **Modeling for Insights**:Forge connections between datasets to unlock relationships and enable seamless exploration.
 Leverage DAX expressions to create custom calculations and metrics, empowering deeper analysis.
-Visual Representation:

-Select from a rich palette of visualization options tailored to different data types and insights.
+- **Visual Representation**:Select from a rich palette of visualization options tailored to different data types and insights.
 Craft a visually engaging narrative by strategically arranging visuals within the dashboard.
-Interactive Functionality:

-Implement interactive elements like slicers and filters to allow users to dynamically interact with the data.
++ **Interactive Functionality**:Implement interactive elements like slicers and filters to allow users to dynamically interact with the data.
 Foster deeper exploration through drill-down capabilities, enabling users to uncover granular details.
-Customization and Branding:

-Tailor the aesthetics of the dashboard to align with organizational branding and style preferences.
+- **Customization and Branding** :Tailor the aesthetics of the dashboard to align with organizational branding and style preferences.
 Apply themes and formatting options to ensure a cohesive and polished presentation.
-Optimization for Performance:

-Streamline the dashboard by optimizing visual elements and minimizing data volume.
+- **Optimization for Performance**:Streamline the dashboard by optimizing visual elements and minimizing data volume.
 Employ optimization techniques such as aggregations and query folding to enhance performance.

 # Project Outcome
 Based on the dashboard, we navigate our business landscape with clarity and precision, making decisions rooted in data-driven insights.
 This not only enhances transparency but also cultivates an environment of informed decision-making, driving continuous improvement and success.